mengyi-chen/Scalable-learning-of-macroscopic-stochastic-dynamics/Ising_phase_transition/README.md

 - **test/**
   - Contains test scripts and visualizations for validating the model.
-  - `test.ipynb`: Jupyter notebook for testing the results
+  - `test_ising_model.py`: Test the performance of the SDE model
-  - `plot.py`: visualization of the results
+  - `plot.ipynb`: visualization of the results

 ## Getting Started